-Vessels in the shorebased IFQ fishery that gear switch may be unlikely to participate in this fishery given that the primary target of "gear switchers" is sablefish.
+Vessels in the shorebased IFQ fishery that gear switch may be unlikely to use non-bottom contact hook and line gears given that the primary target of "gear switchers" is sablefish, which are primarily targeted with pot or longline gears.
 However, as described in Agenda Item F.6, Attachment 1, April 2022, if sablefish fishing opportunities were to decline either through the consideration of gear switching limitations or if the stock status were to decline, this could provide an additional opportunity for those vessels to supplement their incomes with high value fish.
 Vessels would still be required to obtain necessary QPs to cover catch.
 Given the high attainments of widow and yellowtail rockfish in recent years, it may be unlikely for vessels to enter the fishery in areas off northern California or Oregon.
 However, off select portions of California, where the trawl fishery is primarily composed of gear switching vessels, species such as bocaccio, chilipepper, or other southern shelf rockfish species may be targeted in these areas.